Self-Isolated but Spiritually Connected!

 Staying Connected and Up-to-Date

-As circumstances all around change rapidly, the best way to keep up-to-date with what is on offer at St Mary’s is by joining the Parish E-Updates.
-More will be on offer soon, including live-streaming virtual book groups, Bible studies, and Gospel reflections.
+As circumstances change rapidly, the best way to keep up-to-date with what is on offer at St Mary’s is by joining the Parish E-Updates.
+The Parish E-Updates provide details on how to join live-streaming book groups, Bible studies, and Gospel reflections, as well as parish WhatsApp groups .
 To sign-up for the updates, send an email to firstname.lastname@example.org, and enter ‘subscribe’ in the subject line and your name.
-Also, fellowship groups through St Mary’s exist on WhatsApp.
-To enquire about joining, write to email@example.com.